UMAprotocol/protocol/documentation/oracle/governance/adding_a_price_identifier.md

 - Step 4: Execute Transaction

-Once the price identifier is approved, anyone can tell the governor contract to execute the proposed transaction.
+Once the proposal has been approved, anyone can tell the governor contract to execute the proposed transaction.
 The governor contract will then execute the transaction, approving the identifier in `IdentifierWhitelist`.